flyweb/addon/README.md

 Examples are meant to be run using python's SimpleHTTPServer.

-Do `python SimpleHTTPServer -p SOMEPORT` within the `examples` directory, and navigate to your machine on that port to test the examples.
+Do `python -m SimpleHTTPServer -p SOMEPORT` within the `examples` directory, and navigate to your machine on that port to test the examples.